Mach--Zehnder-like interferometry with graphene nanoribbon networks: Results

 \endnumparts

 To test our approximation, we compare in \Figref{fig:S-matrix-approx-transmission}(a) the transmission probabilities obtained with TBtrans \cite{Papior2017} (solid lines) for the whole interferometer, with those obtained with the independent-scatterers approximation (open circles) using \Eqref{eq:s-matrices-approx-SAB}-\Eqref{eq:s-matrices-approx-SAH}).
 As shown in this panel, within the single-mode energy region (shaded areas), the approximation of independent scatterers yields a perfect overlap with the full solution.
-This is due to the lack of reflection and/or interband scattering in the ZGNRs junctions for electrons in the single-mode energy region \cite{Sanz2020, Sanz2022}.
+This is due to the lack of reflection and/or interband scattering in the ZGNRs junctions for electrons in the single-mode energy region, as shown in \Figref{fig:independent-scatt-sketch}(b-e).
 In fact, for larger energies, the approximate (open circles) and full solution (solid lines) start to deviate, since here one should also take into account the contribution of the reflected beams between independent scatterers to coherently combine the scattering matrices of the junctions.
+For completeness, we performed the same analysis shown in \Figref{fig:S-matrix-approx-transmission} for electrons with the opposite spin $\sigma=\downarrow$, in \Figref{fig:S-matrix-approx-transmission-down}.
+It can be seen that the same observations listed above hold for the other spin component.